Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis

-Given that dipolar moment can be increased by increasing $Q$, or by increasing $2a$, we provide a simple bound for $Q_{max}$ the maximum magnetic charge that a magnetosome chain can have before going into a ${\bf{C}}$-${\bf{AF}}$ phase.
-Considering two MTB aligned side by side (Fig.\ref{FIG1}d), they will not form a cluster as long as $\beta>1$.
+Given that dipolar moment can be increased by increasing $Q$, or by increasing $2a$, we provide a simple bound for $Q_{max}$, the maximum magnetic charge, that a magnetosome chain can have before going into a ${\bf{C}}$-${\bf{AF}}$ phase.
+Considering two MTB aligned side by side (Fig.\ref{FIG1}c), they will not form a cluster as long as $\beta>1$.
 That is, $(\mu_0/2\pi)Q_{max}^{2} a /(2R)^{2}\leq (2D_r)^{1/2} $.
 This bound gives $Q_{max}\sim 9 \cdot 10^{-10}$Am, for $D_{r}=2.5\cdot 10^{-38} kg^2m^4 s^{-3}$ , $R=0.30\mu$m, and $2a=1.0\mu$m, consistent with observations \cite{dunin1998magnetic,frankel1980navigational,rosenblatt1982birefringence,rosenblatt1985birefringence}.
-On the other hand, considering a fixed the magnetic charge, we can find the maximum length for the magnetosome chain to avoid cluster formation.
+On the other hand, for fixed magnetic charge, we can find the maximum length for the magnetosome chain to avoid cluster formation.
 In this case, $a_{max}=(2\pi/\mu_0)(2D_r)^{1/2}(2R)^2/Q^{2}\sim 450$nm in agreement with reported chain lengths \cite{dunin1998magnetic,schuler1999bacterial,frankel1980navigational,komeili2006magnetosomes}.
-That is, MTB grow magnetic dipoles that are strong enough to align MTB to the geomagnetic field in a noisy environment, but weak enough to avoid the formation of magnetic clusters.
+That is, MTB grow magnetic dipoles that are strong enough to align MTB to the geomagnetic field in a noisy environment, but weak enough to avoid the formation of magnetic clusters \cite{Schueler2026Review}.

-Our platform, physical model, and numerical simulations of MAM have allowed us to explore the effects of magnetic interactions in active matter at very dissimilar length scales, and show that increasingly large magnetic moments, which in theory should provide an evolutive advantage for MTB, will do the opposite.
-Large magnetic moments will promote the formation of clusters of MTB that are detrimental for these organisms.
-Our work paves the way not only to a better understanding of the evolution of MTB, but also to explore magnetic self-assembly at diverse length scales.
+Our platform, physical model, and numerical simulations of MAM have allowed us to explore the effects of magnetic interactions in active matter across widely separated length scales, and suggest that increasingly large magnetic moments, while beneficial for alignment in weak fields, can eventually become counterproductive by promoting cluster formation.
+This identifies a physically grounded mechanism that constrains the useful range of magnetosome-chain magnetic moments in MTB.
 We anticipate that MAM can be programmed by modifying its magnetic textures, activity, geometry, or the related dimensionless parameters that characterize this system.
-This is a first step towards functional bioinspired magnetic active matter at all scales.
+This provides a step toward functional bioinspired magnetic active matter at all scales.